dr-leo/pandaSDMX/doc/usage.rst

     dsd_response.write().codelist.loc['CURRENCY'].head()

 The order of dimensions will determine the order of column index levels of the pandas DataFrame (see below).
+Note that the pandas DataFrame containing the codelists does is indexed by dimension and attribute ID rather than codelist ID.
+Further, it is worth stressing that the codelists are exported by default after applying any content constraints to them.
+Content constraints are specific to a dataflow definition, DSD or, in theory, provision agreement.
+They serve to tell the user for which codes there is actually data available.
+The unconstrained codelists are, by contrast, not specific to a given data set.
+Rather, they are meant to be reusable for many data sets and hence tend to be complete to be as versatile as possible.

   The DataFrame representation of the code list for the CURRENCY dimension shows that 'USD' and 'JPY' are valid dimension values.
 We need this information to construct a filter for our dataset query which should be limited to